Effective Tips and Tools for Working with LESS

 background: linear-gradient(top, #f0f9ff 0%,#a1dbff 100%);

-In our previous tutorial we have made some Mixins to simplify this syntax.
-Fortunately, some people in the web design community are really generous enough to spare their time to compile these useful Mixins, so that we don’t need to compile it ourselves from scratch.
+In a previous tutorial, we discussed creating Mixins to simplify these syntax rules.
+Fortunately, the web design community has generously compiled useful Mixins, so we don’t have to start from scratch.

-And, one of my favorite is Less Elements that contains many useful CSS3 preset rules.
-Thus, we now write fewer lines of code from tedious vendor prefixes.
+One of my favorites is Less Elements, which includes many useful CSS3 preset rules.
+This allows us to write less code and avoid tedious vendor prefixes.

-All right, now, let’s see how all these tips above can really help.
+Now, let’s see how these tips can help.

-In this example I’m going to create a simple link button.
-First I would like to create a new HTML document and put the following mark-up:
+In this example, we’ll create a simple link button.
+First, create a new HTML document and add the following markup:

 <head>